cilix-lab/ubuntu-wrt/README.md

 `# Copy all files in the ubuntu-xenial-4.10.0-9.11_16.04.2 folder to the linux kernel folder`
 `cp -rf ubuntu-wrt/ubuntu-xenial-4.10.0-9.11_16.04.2/* ubuntu-xenial/`

 Note: You can now use the merge tool provided.
-Justo go to the root folder of this git and:
+Just go to the root folder of this git and:
 `./merge -s ubuntu-xenial -t ../ubuntu-xenial -i`
 Provided you cloned the ubuntu kernel to ../ubuntu-xenial.